aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.mailmerging/imailmergedatasource/get_child_data_source/_index.md

 a [IMailMergeDataSource](../) object that will provide access to all records of the specified table.

-If a table with the specified name does not exist, your implementation should return ``null``.
+If a table with the specified name does not exist, your implementation should return ``None``.